department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/2020-12-conversation-guide.md

 4. Since you first became a Veteran, has there been a change in the types of VA benefits you’ve received?
 4.a.
 (If yes) What was the reason behind those changes?
 5. How would you explain a “disability rating” to a new Veteran?
-6. What is the relationship between “disability” and “health care” at the VA?
+6. In your mind, is there a relationship between “disability” and “health care”?
-7. When it comes to your health, what is the most important thing you need from the VA?
+7. When it comes to your health care, what is the most important thing you need from the VA?

-Now I’d like to ask you how you manage information and tasks related to your health.
+Now I’d like to ask you how you manage information and tasks related to your health care.
 For each one, talk me through the steps you’d take.
 If there is something that you go online to complete, I may ask you to share your screen so I can see what you would do. **(10 minutes)**

 **Tasks**
 Moderator should prompt about device usage if participant mentions digital tools or resources.